 April 6, 2018: I have heard so much about MeNami, this new-ish Japanese udon house that opened in Toronto, from friends and seen people check in at this place, that I was so happy to be finally able to try this place out.
 MeNami is known as Toronto’s “First Traditional Sanuki Udon House”.

 MeNami is located just a few minutes walking from the Finch Subway Station in North York, Toronto.
-They are situated on a corner lot, replacing a previous sushi restaurant, making them stand out — especially with a huge green door that resembled a gate.
+They are situated on a corner lot, replacing a previous sushi restaurant, making them stand out — especially with a huge green door that resembles a gate.

 Anh made reservations for the two of us weeks ago to secure our spot.
 Apparently, this place gets busy very quickly so a reservation is recommended just to be safe.
 When we left the restaurant at 8 p.m. (we were there from 6 p.m. onwards), there were actually a lot of people waiting to get a table.

 We sat at the bar in the restaurant.
 I loved how cozy and eccentric this Japanese restaurant seemed to be.
 There was a very lively feel to it and I liked sitting at the bar so that I could watch the chefs behind the counter make the food.

 In addition to serving homemade udon, they are like an izakaya wherein they serve Japanese tapa dishes.
 They also have a full bar with many alcoholic beverages to choose from, including Japanese wines and sakes.

 For our visit, Anh and I shared two tapas and two udon bowls.
 We chose the Tako-Wasa and the Corn Kaki-age for tapas and the Mentaiko Cream Sauce Udon and Oven Baked Udon to share.
 Anh had been to MeNami before and she recommended some of these dishes.
 I was excited to try!